project-codeflare/appwrapper/site/_pages/arch-fault-tolerance.md

      number of Pods to reach the `Pending` state.
    + It takes longer than the `WarmupGracePeriod` for the expected number of Pods to reach the `Running` state.
+   + If a non-zero number of `Running` Pods are using resources that Autopilot has tagged as unhealthy.
    + A top-level resource is missing.
    + The status information of a batch/v1 Job or PyTorchJob indicates that it has failed.